-Report: Russian doping scandal 'was an institutional conspiracy,' official says
+Report: Russian doping scandal 'institutional conspiracy'

 'Unprecedented'

-The International Association of Athletics Federations (IAAF) has said it agreed McLaren that "it is time that this manipulation stops" and says it is pursuing "a more specific, intelligence-based retesting program."
+The International Association of Athletics Federations (IAAF) has said it agreed with McLaren that "it is time that this manipulation stops" and says it is pursuing "a more specific, intelligence-based retesting program."

 The International Paralympic Committee said the findings of the report were "unprecedented and astonishing."